U.S. charges two suspected major ransomware operators - NewsBreak

 The Treasury Department also announced sanctions against the pair as well in what it said was a virtual currency exchange, Chatex, the department said was used by ransomware gangs.

-REvil, also known as Sodinokibi, has been linked in recent months to , JBS SA, as well as that snarled businesses around the world through a breach of a Florida-based software company called Kaseya.
+REvil, also known as Sodinokibi, has been linked in recent months to ransomware targeting the world's largest meat processor, JBS SA, as well as a Fourth of July weekend attack that snarled businesses around the world through a breach of a Florida-based software company called Kaseya.

 European law enforcement authorities also announced Monday that they had arrested two other suspected ransomware operators with links to REvil in Romania.
 They are among seven hackers suspected to have links to ransomware attacks that have targeted thousands of victims and have been arrested since last February as part of a global cybercrime crackdown, European announced said.